WVURAIL/gr-radio_astro/docs/README.md

 ### Radio Astronomy Gnuradio
 There are two main classes of observations described here:
 1) Spectral Line observations, where Intensity versus Frequency Spectra are averaged to detect the structure of the Milky Way.
-2) Event Detection, where very short duration (< 10 micro-seconds) time series are detected and recorded.
+2) Event Detection, where very short duration (< 10 micro-seconds) evenst are found in the time series and recorded.

 ### Observer Interface: NsfIntegrate30.grc